-Researchers funded by the Alzheimer’s Drug Discovery Foundation have identified a promising new drug that prevents the formation of abnormal blood clots in the brain, reduces cerebral inflammation and improves memory in mice with Alzheimer’s disease.
-The drug, RU-505, is a synthetic compound identified from an initial pool of nearly 95,000 drug candidates.
+Researchers funded by the Alzheimer’s Drug Discovery Foundation have identified a promising new drug called RU-505 that prevents the formation of abnormal blood clots in the brain, reduces cerebral inflammation, and improves memory in preclinical testing.

 Neurons cannot function without a regular supply of blood, and researchers now know that developing treatments that protect neurons from damage and death is critical to finding a cure for Alzheimer’s.
 Patients with Alzheimer’s often suffer from persistent blood clots in the brain, leading scientists to believe that these clots may be one of the malefactors behind Alzheimer’s disease.

 Dr. Sidney Strickland and his team at Rockefeller University in New York City are developing RU-505 with funding from the Alzheimer's Drug Discovery Foundation (ADDF).
 It appears to work by interfering with the interaction between beta-amyloid and fibrinogen (a clotting protein present in the blood).
 Strickland’s laboratory previously demonstrated that this interaction leads to the formation of abnormal blood clots.
 By identifying a drug that inhibits the beta-amyloid-fibrinogen interaction, Dr. Strickland was able to protect against abnormal clotting and reduce cerebral inflammation, a hallmark of Alzheimer’s disease.